 DO A LITTLE.
 SAVE A LOT.

 Everything you do, no matter how small, can add up to big savings.
-From flipping a switch to upgrading to CFLs.
+From flipping a switch to upgrading to LEDs.
 So take your pick, and save your money.

 Heating, Cooling, and Water Heating

 Get the most our of your heating, cooling and water heating systems.

 - Close shades and drapes during the day to help keep heat out in summer.

 - Clean or replace HVAC air filters monthly.